chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 - Each parser will use the key and value from the previous parser, so the order of flags matters.
 - If a flag occurs multiple times, each will be parsed based on the order, with some exceptions.
 - Exceptions: :ref:`config-flag-code` and :ref:`config-flag-include` have higher priority than all others and will only be parsed once.
-- Exceptions: :ref:`config-flag-discard` and :ref:`config-flag-dummy` will not trigger any parser.
+- Exceptions: :ref:`config-flag-discard`, :ref:`config-flag-dummy` and :ref:`config-flag-cache` will not trigger any parser.

 .. _config-url-io: